 For twenty years, the club was financially responsible for many of the improvements in the studio, such as, the acquisition of kilns, wheels, the stainless steel sink and shelving.
 Club members also installed many of these improvements.
 The club functioned independently financially and collected all fees directly.
 Club pottery sales, an increasing number of members entering the club and membership fees financed these many studio improvements.
 In addition, the West Point Grey Potters’ Club committees ordered all the studio chemicals and equipment, maintained the wheels, prepared glazes, slips and stains, maintained kilns, loaded them, often with students’ pieces beside members’ wares, unloaded them, and did all of the cleaning of the studio.
 The club, in effect, ran the studio, and was responsible for the general functioning of the studio.
 Its relationship to the community centre was as an independent affiliated group.

 In 1994, the affiliated groups were requested to renounce to their affiliation status and fall under the umbrella of the West Point Grey Community Centre.
 The club retained its club status but was no longer directly involved in using their separate financial account to make purchases of materials or equipment.
 Instead, membership fees were now payable to the West Point Grey Community Centre and the community centre became completely financially responsible for the studio.
-Fees were raised substantially to address the financial issues in maintaining the studio, but the club still operated as a cooperative in the functioning of the studio, such as the ordering of materials and equipment, general equipment maintenance, making and maintaining glazes, stains and slips, kiln firing and cleaning of the studio.
+Fees were raised substantially to address the financial aspects of maintaining the studio, but the club still operated as a cooperative in the functioning of the studio, such as the ordering of materials and equipment, general equipment maintenance, making and maintaining glazes, stains and slips, kiln firing and cleaning of the studio.
 A log was kept of volunteer hours because if one logged enough of the required hours, then one received a reduction in his or her annual fee.

 In the fall of 2000, a proposal for a studio manager was brought forward to the WPG Board by an instructor and supported by the club executive and the Board.
 A part-time manager was hired supported by another increase in members’ fees and canceling the rebate program for volunteer work in maintaining the studio.
 Alison Petty, who coincidentally started her interest in clay as a teenager in classes at Aberthau and went on to become a professional potter, was hired by the community centre as studio manager.
 She developed a written policy and procedures document to implement awareness of health hazards presented by chemicals, dry clay, kiln fumes and compliance with safe practices by all studio users.
 Within a short time, any doubts about the change to studio manager was quickly put to rest with her professional skills in managing the studio and her ability to communicate with the studio users.
 The studio manager also gave the pottery club members more time for their work and made for more efficient and consistent studio practices.
 Nonetheless, when need arises the club members are still there, ready to load and unload kilns with club members’ and class work, just as those, now dispersed members of 1974, had set themselves up to do.